Avient (NYSE:AVNT) Issues FY24 Earnings Guidance

 Avient (NYSE:AVNT – Get Free Report) issued an update on its FY24 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $2.50-2.65 for the period, compared to the consensus EPS estimate of $2.54.
 Avient also updated its Q2 guidance to $0.71 EPS.

-Avient (NYSE:AVNT – Get Free Report) last announced its quarterly earnings data on Tuesday, May 7th.
-The company reported $0.76 EPS for the quarter, beating the consensus estimate of $0.69 by $0.07.
-Avient had a return on equity of 9.26% and a net margin of 2.41%.
-The business had revenue of $829.00 million for the quarter, compared to the consensus estimate of $818.45 million.
-During the same period in the previous year, the business earned $0.63 earnings per share.
-The business’s revenue was down 2.0% on a year-over-year basis.
-Analysts expect that Avient will post 2.55 earnings per share for the current fiscal year.
+Avient (NYSE:AVNT – Get Free Report) last posted its earnings results on Tuesday, May 7th.
+The company reported $0.76 earnings per share for the quarter, topping the consensus estimate of $0.69 by $0.07.
+The firm had revenue of $829.00 million during the quarter, compared to the consensus estimate of $818.45 million.
+Avient had a net margin of 2.41% and a return on equity of 9.26%.
+The company’s revenue was down 2.0% on a year-over-year basis.
+During the same quarter last year, the company earned $0.63 earnings per share.
+On average, equities analysts forecast that Avient will post 2.55 EPS for the current year.

 Analyst Upgrades and Downgrades

-Several brokerages have weighed in on AVNT.
-Wells Fargo & Company boosted their price objective on Avient from $50.00 to $52.00 and gave the stock an overweight rating in a research note on Wednesday.
-Oppenheimer boosted their price objective on Avient from $45.00 to $49.00 and gave the stock an outperform rating in a research note on Thursday, April 18th.
-Finally, Stifel Nicolaus boosted their price objective on Avient from $49.00 to $53.00 and gave the stock a buy rating in a research note on Wednesday.
-Two investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the company currently has an average rating of Moderate Buy and an average target price of $46.20.
+A number of research firms have recently commented on AVNT.
+Stifel Nicolaus boosted their price target on shares of Avient from $49.00 to $53.00 and gave the company a buy rating in a research report on Wednesday.
+Wells Fargo & Company upped their target price on Avient from $50.00 to $52.00 and gave the stock an overweight rating in a research note on Wednesday.
+Finally, Oppenheimer lifted their price target on Avient from $45.00 to $49.00 and gave the company an outperform rating in a research report on Thursday, April 18th.
+Two analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+According to MarketBeat.com, Avient has a consensus rating of Moderate Buy and a consensus target price of $46.20.

 Avient Corporation operates as a formulator of material solutions in the United States, Canada, Mexico, Europe, South America, and Asia.
 It operates in two segments, Color, Additives and Inks; and Specialty Engineered Materials.
 The Color, Additives and Inks segment offers custom color and additive concentrates in solid and liquid form for thermoplastics, dispersions for thermosets, and specialty inks; custom-formulated liquid system, such as polyester, vinyl, natural rubber and latex, polyurethane, and silicone; and proprietary inks.